 The plugin also allows you to optimize categories individually …

-Hopefully, this tutorial has helped you to better understand the role and importance of setting up and managing WordPress categories correctly.
-Following these simple steps will help keep your website organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to index your pages.
+Hopefully, this tutorial has helped you to better understand the role and importance of setting up and managing WordPress post categories correctly.
+These simple steps will help keep your website organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to index your content.